fisadev/fisa-vim-config/README.rst

 (you will need a vim compiled with python support.
 Check it with ``vim --version | grep +python``)

-(if you have your own .vim folder, you should move it to a backup location and start with no .vim folder)
+(**if you have your own .vim folder or have a version of fisa-vim-config older than 3.0, you should move it to a backup location and start with no .vim folder!**)

 * **Dependencies**